KNUELLM/_LLM/readme.md

 # KNUE_LLM
-Teachers’ Instruction and Evaluation Discourse Practices and the Consequent Student Achievement explored via Big Data, Deep Learning (Large Language Model), and Qualitative Research Techniques:
+[Title] Teachers’ Instruction and Evaluation Discourse Practices and the Consequent Student Achievement explored via Big Data, Deep Learning (Large Language Model), and Qualitative Research Techniques:
-Analyzing the Relationship between Teacher Competence and Pedagogical Content and Modeling Teacher Expertise Prediction and Feedback (Principal Investigator: Professor Jin Eun YOO).
+Analyzing the Relationship between Teacher Competence and Pedagogical Content and Modeling Teacher Expertise Prediction and Feedback

+[Principal Investigator] Professor Jin Eun Yoo

 This project has been supported by the National Research Foundation of Korea (NRF-2024S1A5C3A01042642; 2024-2027).

 # [Publications](./publications.md)
 ## IMPS(International Meeting of the Psychometric Society) 2026